Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - OS guesses, may not be accurate initially- you can confirm this after you are able to gain access
 - There can be some default webpages for sub-domins- these indicate an opening for a hidden directory maybe for a sub-domain that could be exploited with `drbuster`, `gobuster` etc

+**Drbuster**
+- `http://<ipaddress>:80`, then you supply the wordlist.
+You are trying to brute force the directories.
+Then you specify extensions like (asm, asmx, asp, aspx, txt, zip, rar, php-if apache webserver)

 **After inspecting the scan findings**

 - **Enumerating ports**